 It was an assault.

-Anyway, then it was second degree attempted assault, not even first degree attempted assault.
+Anyway, then it was second-degree attempted assault, not even first-degree attempted assault.

-When you look at the video that the picture I have in front of me, this guy has this weapon in his right hand, and Lee Zeldon grabs his wrist, which actually was a good move.
+And it gets worse because now the would-be assassin, when you look at the video, the picture I have in front of me, this guy has this weapon in his right hand, and Lee Zeldon grabs his wrist, which actually was a good move.

 Can you believe that?